-Dedicated to deliver innovative, disease modifying therapies for patients with mitochondrial disorders
+Dedicated to deliver innovative, disease modifying therapies for patients with mitochondrial dysfunction

 From the beginning, working in collaboration with the dedicated advocacy groups, patients and their families, providers and researchers has given us perspective about living with mitochondrial disease and a deep understanding of its course.